ToshY/ffconv/docs/examples.md

 ## Specific subdirectory

-Convert specific subdirectory and writing output to `/app/output/hits`.
+Convert files in specific subdirectory and writing output to `/app/output/hits`.

 ```shell
 docker run -it --rm \